alextjones/HCI-Assignment2/README.md

 # HCI-Assignment2

+This is an application made for students around ages 18-45 in order to keep up with everything related to their college classes.
+Using this application, users can see all of their enrolled classes, and get a detailed view of all of the information, slides, assignments, groupchats and more.

 top five new desirable functionlities that I have not seen before in any other apps:

 - File & note sharing function between students